Sexto Sentido (Xuxa album)

-Sexto Sentido (Sixth Sense) is the fourteenth studio album and the tenth in Portuguese by Brazilian pop singer Xuxa.
-Was released on August 20, 1994 by the record company Som Livre.
+Sexto Sentido (Sixth Sense) is the fourteenth studio album by Brazilian recording artist Xuxa.
+It was released on August 20, 1994, by Som Livre.

 Aimed at the children's audience, it was the first record of the presenter to win a title of their own, without depending on the programs presented by Xuxa as happened with the previous albums.
-Sexto Sentindo sold more than 1 million copies, gaining diamond certification by Associação Brasileira de Produtores de Discos (ABPD).
+Sexto Sentido sold more than 1 million copies, it was later certified diamond by Pro-Música Brasil (PMB).